lfrei/kafka-training/training-environment.md

 Further information can be found on the product website https://akhq.io/

+## Services overview
+* akHQ - Manage & view data inside your Apache Kafka cluster: http://localhost:8080/
+* phpMyAdmin: http://localhost:8085/ Leave the field for the server blank and type for the **username** and **password** "**kafka-training**".
+The preferred language can be change on the start page (see https://linuxpip.org/change-phpmyadmin-language/).
+* Kafka Broker: localhost on port 9092
+* Kafka Zookeeper: localhost on port 2181
+* Schema Registry: localhost on port 8081
+* Rest Proxy: localhost on port 8082
+* Kafka Connect: localhost on port 8083
+* ksqlDB: localhost on port 8088
+* MariaDB: localhost on port 3306

 ## Troubleshooting
 💡 All Docker Compose commands must be executed in the top folder of your training material.